 Shifu Pam Dye

-Shifu Pam Dye is a Tai Chi and Qi Gong (Chi Kung) instructor with over 15 years experience in the martial arts.
-She earned her second degree black sash in 2016.
+Shifu Pam Dye is a Tai Chi and Qi Gong (Chi Kung) instructor with over 17 years experience in the martial arts.
+She earned her third degree black sash in 2018 from Grand Master J. Teasley.
 In her earlier years she trained in various Kung Fu styles and started learning Tai Chi Chuan after having shoulder surgery.
 Since then her focus has been on the internal arts.

 Having studied under Grand Master J. Teasley since 2002, she has learned Yang, Chen and Wudang styles of Tai Chi and has incorporated these styles into her teaching.
 She has expertise in some Tai Chi weapons such as Yang Style Tai Chi straight sword, broadsword, fan, and pole.
 After being diagnosed with MS in 2010 Pam has adapted the forms originally developed by Grand Master Teasley for his MS students into her curriculum.

 Shifu Pam has taught Tai Chi and Qigong at adult education classes in Freeport, Baldwin ,and Rockville Centre, NY and continues to teach weekly classes at Bethlehem Lutheran Church in Baldwin, NY and other venues.
-In 2017 she developed a Kids Tai Chi curriculum and currently teaches =at a local after school program.
+In 2017 she developed a Kids Tai Chi curriculum and has taught at a local after school program.

 She is a certified Tai Chi and Qigong instructor through the American Tai Chi Qigong Association (ATCQA).